Submitted by ronja on Thu, 06/02/2022 - 00:24

 Onboarding Members To The New Membership Site

 Adoption of the new membership site is not about the tech, it’s about the people.
-Getting your members involved is key.
+Getting members involved is key.
 Getting members to take the time to share their opinions is harder since you are not an employer requiring an employee to participate.
 Have focus groups and demos that are organized and focused and respect your members’ time.
 If the member doesn’t feel it’s a good use of time, they won’t come back for the second round of demos.

 It goes without saying that the feature should be easy to use.
 It goes without saying that your association has tested the feature and it's obvious to members how to engage and benefit from it.